tohtsky/irspack/docs/source/feature_aware_ials.rst

        --n-trials 100 \
        --output examples/mind/mind_feature_aware_ials_test.json

+This experiment asks whether feature-aware iALS improves recommendation over a production-like temporal catalog.
+It evaluates the combined capability of regularizing embeddings for known items and scoring items unseen during training; it does not attempt to isolate the contribution of each mechanism.

 The experiment uses the following evaluation design:

 - The final calendar day of the official train archive is validation.
 The